lambtron/homemirror/README.md

 ## Customize

-I decided to use Meteor for its real-time nature and ability to organize server and client side JavaScript in the same folder.
+I decided to use Meteor for its real-time nature and ability to organize server and client side JavaScript in the same file.

-Every "widget" on the screen can be found in the [`./widgets`]() folder.
-Let's look at the [`time`]() widget as an example:
+Every "widget" on the screen can be found in the [`./widgets`](https://github.com/lambtron/homemirror/tree/master/widgets) folder.
+Let's look at the [`time`](https://github.com/lambtron/homemirror/tree/master/widgets/time) widget as an example:

 1. Create the folder `time` with `./time/index.html` and `./time/index.js`

-2. Define the `time` template in `index.html`
+2. Define the `time` template in [`index.html`](https://github.com/lambtron/homemirror/blob/master/widgets/time/index.html)

 ```
 <template name="time">